terrakube-io/docs/api/getting-started.md

 <figure><img src="../.gitbook/assets/image (208).png" alt=""><figcaption></figcaption></figure>

-Now we have a template that we can reuse when running jobs accross an organization, lets define a couple of more templates.
+Now we have a template that we can reuse when running jobs across an organization, lets define a couple of more templates.

 #### Template 2 - Terraform Basic Destroy.

-This is a small template that can be used to destoy the terraform infraestructure.
+This is a small template that can be used to destroy the terraform infraestructure.

 Template body: